← Back to home

 The CastleFort

 Your data stays within walls.
 Knowledge compounds behind the moat.
-Security and multi-tenant isolation are architectural, not afterthoughts.
+Security, multi-tenant isolation, and local AI processing are architectural, not afterthoughts.

 Continuity